mtoirac2011/the-soccer-is-here/README.md

 ###  Soccer history
 Provides information about the origin of this game and more elements about it.
-All video controls are managed for JavaScript.
+All video controls are managed for JavaScript (video/soccerHistory.mp4).
 ###### (history.html)

 ### Best soccer stadiums